-Selected financial information from the condensed unaudited consolidated interim statements of financial position as at September 30, 2022 and December 31, 2021 are as follows:
+Selected financial information from the condensed unaudited consolidated interim statements of financial position as at December 31, 2022 and December 31, 2021 are as follows:

-Septen nber 30, 2022 Dec ember 31, 2021 Working capital surplus (deficit) . \$ (595) \$ (4,703)
+December 31, 2022 Decemb oer 31, 2021 Working capital deficit \$ (5,208) \$ (4,703)

-The Corporation had a working capital deficit at September 30, 2022 of \$(595) compared to \$(4,703) at December 31, 2021, which reflects a decrease in accrued contingent consideration from acquisitions due to payments made, an increase in accounts receivable and work in progress with customers, increases in accounts payable and income taxes payable and an increase in the current portion of the BMO Loan Agreement from the recent amendment and subsequent borrowing, partially offset by a decrease in cash on hand.
+The Corporation had a working capital deficit at December 31, 2022 of \$(5,208) compared to \$(4,703) at December 31, 2021, which reflects a decrease in accrued contingent consideration from acquisitions due to payments made, an increase in accounts receivable with customers, an increase in income taxes payable due to the overall growth of taxable income, an increase in deferred revenue from increased software and contract sales, an increase in the current portion of the BMO Loan Agreement from the recent amendment and subsequent borrowing and a decrease in cash on hand.
 The Corporation has the contractual right, and in some cases a contractual obligation, to settle approximately half of the earn-out payments with shares of the Corporation rather than cash.